 As already mentioned, your costs of living strongly depend on the country you are traveling to.
 Simply because it is the most popular digital nomad city and because many aspiring nomads start their new lifestyle there, let’s take Chiang Mai as an example.

 You can rent an apartment in Chiang Mai for very little money.
 Don’t bother to look online while you are still at home.
 You can often find the best and cheapest places once you are there.
-You can rent a nice and clean 1-bedroom studio apartment in the centre for about 250 USD a month.
+You can rent a nice and clean 1-bedroom studio apartment in the center for about 350 USD a month.
 There are similar price options in countries like Indonesia, Mexico, Cambodia or Bulgaria, too.

 Extra Tip: While couchsurfing and hostels might be cheap, they are not ideal for digital nomads to work.
 If you still want to save as much money as possible, you could look into housesitting options, where you could stay for weeks and sometimes even months for free.

 Food is very cheap in Asia om general.
 You can easily get a decent meal for as little as 2-3 USD.
 Let’s assume you eat out once a day and prepare your own food for not even half the money twice a day.
 That makes about 6 USD a day and a maximum of 200 USD a month.

 If you don’t want to work from home (the apartment you are staying in) and don’t want to work from a café or any other public space either, you could use a coworking space.
 Punspace, for example, charges about 90 USD a month if you book for 3 months in advance.

 The easiest way to get around in Asia is via motorbike.
 You can often rent them for about 5 USD or less a day.
 Let’s assume you only need one every other day that would come to 75 USD a month.
 Public transport is often equally cheap.